 Tell us more about your new project NottsPR.com?

-We work nationally with clients all over the country but we’ve never really shouted about ourselves closer to home.
+We work nationally with clients all over the country.
 NottsPR.com is a way to let people know we’re here and also offer businesses the benefits of national media coverage – by working with an agency on their doorstep.
 As well as PR, we offer a range of complementary services including social media management, so we can help businesses with everything they need.

 How has social and digital media changed the PR world?